 The procedure does not set up any passwords for MySQL accounts.
-After following the procedure, proceed to Securing the Initial MySQL Accounts.
+After following the procedure, proceed to Postin-stallation Setup and Testing.

 Create a mysql User and Group

 If your system does not already have a user and group for mysqld to run as, you may need to create one.
 The following commands add the mysql group and the mysql user.
 The syntax for useradd and groupadd may differ slightly on different versions of Unix, or they may have different names such as adduser and addgroup.